energyinpython/pyrepo-mcda/docs/source/usage.rst

 Methods for determining compromise rankings
 _____________________________________________

-The Borda count and Copeland Method for compromise ranking
+The Copeland Method for compromise ranking

 Parameters
 	matrix : ndarray